mbugeia/privyplace/README.md

 # PrivyPlace

+*Disclaimer: do not use this, it's still in development*

 PrivyPlace is a opiniated personal cloud distribution based on a selection of open source software and deployed on a single node Kubernetes cluster.

 It makes use of several open-source software, mainly: